lacework-dev/scripts/resource_management/gcp/README.md

 # Roles

+If your account has roles/cloudasset.owner or roles/owner on the resource's parent, it has sufficient permissions.
+Please skip to the section API enablement.

-The user executing the script must have roles/cloudassset.viewer and roles/serviceusage.serviceUsageConsumer on the parent of the resources to be examined.
+Otherwise, the account executing the script must have roles/cloudassset.viewer and roles/serviceusage.serviceUsageConsumer on the parent of the resources to be examined.

 ### A) We recommend granting at the org level: